mfschmidt/dupemgr/README.md

 ## Removing duplicates

+### This can delete files!
+Make backups if appropriate.

     $ dupemgr remove /path/protected --from /path/deletable

 "remove" removes all files from /path/deletable that have duplicates in /path/protected.
 This can be useful if you have a backup copy you would like to delete, but want to make sure you aren't getting rid of anything unique.
 It can also be helpful if you have a camera or phone with images you may have already uploaded to your PC.
 You can remove all duplicate images from a temporary folder holding the camera's images, even if they've been renamed and put into different directories, then decide to move what's left into your photos directories or not.
+By default, it will ask to for permission before removing duplicate files.
+You can override this with --force-removal.